thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - Negotiate Extensions Security Support Provider
 - PKU2U Security Support Provider

+###### *If you don't know, now you know: [Group Managed Service Accounts](https://docs.microsoft.com/en-us/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview)*

+Managed service accounts (MSAs) are a feature Microsoft first introduced in Windows Server 2008 R2 to help mitigate this risk.
+Windows Server 2012 introduces a much improved version of MSAs, called group managed service accounts (gMSAs)

+A **standalone Managed Service Account (sMSA)** is a managed domain account that provides automatic password management, simplified service principal name (SPN) management and the ability to delegate the management to other administrators.

+The **group Managed Service Account (gMSA)** provides the same functionality within the domain but also extends that functionality over multiple servers.

+Those are a special type of security principal that services, IIS application pools, and in some cases scheduled tasks can run as.
+Rather than having a conventional password, MSAs (and gMSAs) establish a secret with the directory and then rotate that password every 90 days (by default).

+###### *If you don't know, now you know: [Microsoft Directory Replication Service Remote Protocol](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-drsr/06205d97-30da-4fdc-a276-3fd831b272e0)*

+The Directory Replication Service (DRS) Remote Protocol is an **RPC** protocol for replication and management of data in Active Directory.

+The protocol consists of two RPC interfaces:

+- **E3514235-4B06-11D1-AB-04-00C04FC2DCD2**: RPC interface UUID for drsuapi methods -> registered by every domain controller across every AD forest the same way.
+- **7c44d7d4-31d5-424c-bd5e2b3e1f323d22**: RPC interface UUID for dsaop methods

+Replication is used to indicate that the same directory namespace (the same objects) are copied to another directory server for redundancy and throughput reasons

 #### Ntds.dit file

 The Ntds.dit file is a database that stores Active Directory data, including information about user objects, groups, and group membership.
 It includes the password hashes for all users in the domain.